Industry leading egg packing to minimise our carbon footprint

 Harnessing the elements

-Making use of the weather we harness recycled rainwater – cutting our water use by 50%.
-Solar panels in fields provide shelter for our hens and create solar energy to power the factory – along with energy from a ground source heat pump and a 200kw biomass boiler that runs a district heating system for the village.
+Making use of the weather we harness the elements.
+We use recycled rainwater – cutting our water use by 50%.
+Solar panels in fields provide shelter for our hens and create solar energy to power the egg packing station– along with energy from ground source heat pumps and two biomass boilers.

 - Harvested rainwater reduces water consumption by 50%

-- Biomass boiler recycles waste pallets and tree thinning’s from ranges
+- Biomass boilers recycle waste pallets and tree thinning’s from ranges and generate 400kw heat

 - New equipment means greater output on same energy

-- Installation of a district heating system, using excess energy to heat homes in our village
+- Installation of a district heating system, exporting excess energy to heat homes in our village